 American writer Mark Twain famously quipped: “Buy land, they’re not making it anymore."
 This reflects a general belief that houses rarely lose money.
 The willingness of many to follow behaviours based on nothing but custom or hearsay demonstrates the “illusion of validity” which can affect many decisions about spending and saving.

-The term illusion of validity was coined by the renowned psychologist Daniel Kahneman (who received the Nobel Prize for economics) after he found assessment procedures used in the Israeli army were no better at predicting the success of candidates than random guesses.
-Kahneman explains the detail in his 2011 book Thinking, Fast and Slow and elsewhere.
+The term illusion of validity was coined by psychologist Daniel Kahneman after he found assessment procedures used in the Israeli army were no better at predicting the success of candidates than random guesses.
+Kahneman talks about this in his 2011 book, Thinking, Fast and Slow, and elsewhere.

 Luck or skill?